Grandma’s Pie Crust Recipe

 • ½ teaspoon salt.
 I’ve reduced the amount of salt in this recipe from 1 teaspoon down to ½ teaspoon.
 I’m more sensitive to salt in my old age I guess!

 • ½ cup shortening and ½ cup butter.
-Butter vs shortening in pie dough is quite the debate.
+Butter vs Crisco shortening in pie dough is quite the debate.
 As much as I like using real butter, I’ve found that I like a combination of butter and shortening in my pie crust.
 Shortening produces a tender, flaky, melt-in-your-mouth crust, but butter produces an awesome flavor.
 I solve the problem by using some of both.
 And there’s one other thing.
 The butter and shortening should be cold.
 Keeping your fats cold produces a flakier crust.
 Those fats melt during baking and make flaky layers.

 • ½ cup ice water.
 Use cold water with ice cubes to help keep those fats cold.

-• 1 tablespoon vinegar.
-Adding vinegar helps to tenderize the crust and also inhibits gluten development, keeping your dough soft.
+• 1 tablespoon white vinegar.
+Adding distilled vinegar helps to tenderize the crust and also inhibits gluten development, keeping your dough soft.
 You need just a bit of this and don’t worry…you won’t taste it once the pie is baked.
 This is the secret to a good pie crust.
+Apple cider vinegar works as well.
+Some add vodka to mimic this same effect!

-How to Mix Pie Dough
+Two Methods to Mix Pie Dough

-There are a couple different methods for mixing pie dough.
+Before you begin, here are a two different methods for mixing pie dough.

-• For years, we used a pastry cutter to cut the cold butter and shortening into the flour.
+• Pastry cutter and bowl.
+For years, we used a pastry cutter to cut the cold butter and shortening into the flour.
 This is a kitchen tool that we got for making scones.
 It is easy to use for making crumbs out of your flour/butter mixture for pie crusts, streusels, scones and more.

-• More recently, I’ve been using a food processor to mix the pie dough.
+• Food processor.
+More recently, I’ve been using a food processor to mix the pie dough.
 It’s amazingly easy.
 Simply add all of the ingredients to the bowl of a food processor and pulse.
 Continue pulsing until the dough comes together.
 Ours takes less than a minute.

 Which method is best?